History of South Africa (1994–present): Zuma presidency (2009–2018)

 The ANC majority was reduced to below the two-thirds level in the 2009 general election with 65.9% of the vote, with the opposition Democratic Alliance (formerly Democratic Party) winning the province of the Western Cape and increasing its overall share of the vote to 16.7%.
 COPE attained 7.4%.
 Jacob Zuma was sworn in as president on 9 May 2009.
-The shift in economic policy, started with Mbeki's ejection from the presidency, continued with the appointment of Pravin Gordhan as Finance Minister instead of Trever Manuel.
+The shift in economic policy, started with Mbeki's ejection from the presidency, continued with the appointment of Pravin Gordhan as Finance Minister instead of Trevor Manuel.

 In 2010, South Africa hosted the 2010 FIFA World Cup, the first time it was hosted in Africa.

 The 2014 general election was again won by the ANC, though its share of the vote fell to 62.1%.
 The Democratic Alliance (DA) increased its vote to 22.2% and confirmed its role as main opposition party.
 The DA got 6% of the black vote and almost 93% of the white vote, and is often described as a "white" party.
 It is also sometimes described as a "centre-right" party.
 The Economic Freedom Fighters (EFF), led by former ANC youth leader Julius Malema, gained 6.4% of the vote and entered parliament as the third largest party.
 The EFF opposes what it sees as the "pro-business" stance of both ANC and DA; it also supports land reform.